robang74/git-functions/README.md

 * `gfreload`: reload the functions
 * `gflist`: list the functions available
 * `gfhelp`: like `gflist` but in a fancier way
+* `no-opts`: print every arg that does not start with minus
 * `gfupdate`: update the installation and reload the functions
 * `gitshell`: spawns a restricted shell with the git-funtions enviroment
 * `pipenull`: `cmd | pipenull` instead of `cmd >/dev/null`, use ${PIPESTATUS[@]}